All posts

 The Viability Series · Part 4

-The changes: NZEB building standards (November 2019), Part V doubling from 10% to 20% (September 2021), the abolition of the SHD fast-track pathway with no extension mechanism for existing holders (February 2022), Defective Concrete Blocks Act foundation requirements (July 2022), Section 42B Covid relief expiry (December 2023), and the Residential Zoned Land Tax at 3% annually (first charges 2025).
+The changes, by era: NZEB building standards (November 2019), Part V doubling from 10% to 20% (September 2021), the abolition of the SHD fast-track pathway with no extension mechanism (February 2022), the Defective Concrete Blocks Act foundation requirements (July 2022), the Section 42B Covid relief expiry (December 2023), the Residential Zoned Land Tax at 3% annually (first charges 2025), the Rent Pressure Zone extension to the entire state (20 June 2025), the Delivering Homes, Building Communities action plan replacing Housing for All without carrying forward an annual cost-rental delivery target (13 November 2025), and the Residential Tenancies (Amendment) Act 2025's CPI-only cap for apartments commenced after 9 June 2025 (enacted March 2026).

 No single change kills a scheme.
-But a developer who priced a scheme in 2019 budgeted for none of the ones that apply to their site.
+But a developer who priced a scheme in 2019 budgeted for none of the ones that now apply to their site — and a developer who priced in 2022 is holding a permission whose rental, tenure-mix and off-take assumptions have since been rewritten.

-The 2020 pandemic-year cohort was the worst affected.
+The 2020 pandemic-year cohort is the worst affected on commencement.
 For large schemes of 20 or more units on the standard planning pathway, 69.4% have no linked building control commencement record.
 That figure overstates real non-commencement because building control data matching is incomplete, particularly in Dublin where the linkage rate is approximately 23% versus 64% elsewhere.
 But even outside Dublin, the pattern holds: a substantial share of permissions granted during this window have not converted into construction starts.

 What happened to the SHD pathway?